New Art Bench Unveiling

 Two new benches have been in progress during the fall and early winter, with local artists painting them in a studio space rented by the Town.
 Each bench has been developed with the idea that art should be accessible, interactive and woven into everyday life.

 Said Mayor James Gatz, "I am just thrilled with the new work Danielle has created for us.
-Just wait until you see it – it’ll warm your heart and bring a smile to your face."
-Gatz indicated that the benches are more than seating; they’re functional pieces of public art that bring people together, support local artists and add to the character of downtown.
-"The Bench Initiative reflects what Shepherdstown does best – combining creativity, community and thoughtful use of public space.”
+It warms your heart and will bring a smile to your face."
+Gatz indicated that the benches are more than seating; they’re functional pieces of public art that bring people together, support local artists, and add to the character of downtown.
+"The Bench Initiative reflects what Shepherdstown does best – combining creativity, community, and thoughtful use of public space.”

 * * *